top of page

 City Experiences

-City of gastronomy Interested in challenging your taste buds?
 Food capital Stavanger has a lot to offer.
 You can find everything from food trucks and microbreweries to food festivals and Michelin restaurants.
+The distance from farm (or fjord) to fork is short – and it’s not far between the city’s culinary highlights.
 Trendy cafés attract latte drinkers, while local seafood, lamb, vegetables and fruit from our local producers make their way to the wide range of restaurants in the city.
-The restaurants RE-NAA and Sabi Omakase have both been awarded stars by the renowned Michelin guide.
+The restaurants RE-NAA, Sabi Omakase and K2 have been awarded stars by the renowned Michelin guide.
 You have to book a table well in advance at these restaurants.
+In addition, the restaurants Söl, Sabi Enso, Bellies, Tango and Bravo have been recommended by the guide

 Sølvberget